-Measuring some 30 miles long by seven miles wide and aligned from north east to south west, Jura is the wildest and emptiest of all Scotland's inhabited islands.
+Measuring some 30 miles long by seven miles wide and aligned from north-east to south-west, Jura is the wildest and emptiest of all of Scotland's inhabited islands.
 Most of the population of the island lives in the village of Craighouse with others living in the tiny settlements strung out along Jura's only single track road, running around the south of the island and up the southern two thirds of its east side.
-Much of the rest of Jura is given over to the 6000 deer thought to live on the island.
+Much of the rest of Jura is given over to the 6,000 deer thought to live on the island.

 With only one significant road on the island, visitors to Jura have little chance of getting lost, or of bypassing any of the main attractions.
 Near the southernmost tip of the island the road passes Jura House, long the seat of the Campbells of Jura and built in the years around 1880.
-This has an extremely attractive walled garden that used to be open to visitors throughout the year: when we visited in June 2011 it was "closed until further notice", and opinion on the island varied about whether it would reopen to the public.
+This has an extremely attractive walled garden that used to be open to visitors throughout the year: when we visited in June 2011 it was "closed until further notice", and it seems that it will not be reopening to the public.

 Further on, the road reaches Jura's only village at Craighouse, looking out over Small Isles Bay, which as the name implies is protected by a group of islands collectively known as the Small Isles.
 Craighouse is home to the 18 room Jura Hotel, the Jura Stores, Jura Hall, and Jura Parish Church.
 The centre of the village is dominated by the Isle of Jura Distillery.
 This was established in 1810, expanded in the 1870s, and closed in the early 1900.
 Most of what you see today dates back to a complete rebuilding in the early 1960s and an expansion in the 1970s.